Simon-K-Schaefer/ManifoldX/README.md

 * The Pipeline produces intermediary structures as output.
 This requires large amount of disk space.
 It is therefore reccomended to export output files and delete intermediary structures.

-* Chains names can be different between PDB files and fasta files in the NCBI PDB.
+* Chain names can be different between PDB files and fasta files in the NCBI PDB.

 ## Authors
 Simon Schäfer,